MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 #### Tip: Derive a .h header file

-You can use the **xcetool.exe** provided with the Xbox Live SDK (located in the Tools directory) to convert the `events.man` file that you downloaded from XDP into a .h header file.
+You can use the **xcetool.exe** provided with the Xbox Live SDK (located in the Tools directory) to convert the `events.man` file that you downloaded from Partner Center into a .h header file.
 Use the '-x' option to generate this C++ header by using the v2 property bag schema.

 This header contains C++ functions that you can call for all of your configured events; for example, **EventWriteMultiplayerRoundStart()**.